Table of Content

 What is JavaScript?

-JavaScript is a client-side and server-side programming language.
-The primary reason that JavaScript is a scripting and interactive language is that it’s not compiled before execution.
+JavaScript is a client-side and server-side language.
+The primary reason that JavaScript is a scripting and interpreted language is that it’s not compiled before execution.
 Instead, the primary usage of JavaScript is to create dynamic web pages.

-HTML and CSS are the two major languages that provide structure and style to web pages.
+Javascript offers HTML and CSS as two major languages that provide structure and style to web pages.
 On the other hand, JavaScript is a popular scripting language that will provide you to create interactive web pages with responsive elements that improve user engagement.

-And if we talk about the history of JavaScript, it was originally developed by Brendan Eich of Netscape Communications Corporation, initially called Mocha, then LiveScript, and finally a new language renamed to JavaScript.
+And if we talk about the history of JavaScript, it was originally developed by Brendan Eich of Netscape Communications Corporation, initially called Mocha, then LiveScript, and finally a new language in the newer versions renamed to JavaScript.

 What Is JavaScript Used For?

-JavaScript is a boon for developing different applications like software, hardware controls, and servers.
+JavaScript offers you to develop different applications like software, hardware controls, and servers.
 In addition, due to its native behavior to the web browser, JavaScript is considered a well-known web-based language.

 JavaScript is used for:

-- Performing the data structure and validation on the web browser itself rather than on the server.
+• Performing the data structure and reference validation on the web browser itself.

 Related Post: Angular vs React